Paradeluxe/Praditor/README.md

 Besides, I would suggest you pay more attention to **aspirated sound**, as this type of sound has "very slow slope".
 Too large **_Threshold_** can end up in the middle of that "slope" (which is something you don't want).

-If an audio starting with aspirated sound is cut halfway in the aspiration, it can sound really weird like a burst, rather than smooth in.
+If an audio starting with aspirated sound is cut halfway in the aspiration, it can sound really weird, like a burst, rather than gradually smooth in.

-## How does Praditor's parameters work?
+# How does Praditor work?
 ![Instruction](instruction.png "How does Praditor works?")

-## Data and Materials
+# Data and Materials

 If you would like to download the datasets that were used in developing Praditor, please refer to [our OSF storage](https://osf.io/9se8r/)
 .